 - The Trans Support Service is only available to people aged 18 or over.
 If you are aged under 18, support is available from YPAS – https://ypas.org.uk/

 Mersey Care NHS Foundation Trust listens and responds to patients and their carers to help improve the services we deliver.

 If you have any comments, compliments or concerns you can speak with a member of staff or contact our Patient Advice and Liaison Service (PALS) and Complaints Team

 Freephone: 0800 328 2941

-To request the leaflet in an alternative format or language please contact the Equality and Diversity Team.
+To request information in an alternative format or language please speak to a member of staff.